 We built a Mobile Charting App in 73 Days - You can too!

 Technician is a free charting application for individual investors.
 We assembled a new team and decided that the first order of business was to build a new mobile app.
 Mobile paradigms had changed so much in the 3 years since we first wrote the app that we decided to build from scratch.
 The team had no experience building mobile apps, much less financial apps.
-You can check out the full results by downloading it.
 Over the next couple of weeks we are going to roll out our 8 step process and share how we accomplished our goal under 100 days.

 Feel free to reach out to any of us directly with questions or feedback at: firstname.lastname@example.org